msanatan/msanatan.github.io/blog/2019/mock-servers-with-openapi-and-api-sprout/index.md

 Hey API developers!

 This is a pretty quick post that could save you time like it did for me!
 In my current job we develop a lot of microservices, the majority being RESTful.
-For each microservice we define an [OpenAPI specification](https://swagger.io/specification/) \- a YAML file that describes the API.
+For each microservice we define an <a href="https://swagger.io/specification/" target="_blank" rel="nofollow noopener noreferrer">OpenAPI specification</a> \- a YAML file that describes the API.
 This is useful because we can think about our services at a pretty high level and figure out how they can communicate with each other without writing a line of code.

 Large problems like the one we're tackling may require many microservices.
 There are merits and downsides for this architecture but those can be discussed in a different post.
 With limited resources, not all microservices can be developed at the same time.
 Luckily with our OpenAPI file, it's easy to mock them!